Return-to-work programs for employers

 A worker’s return-to-work process

 Return-to-work planning should begin immediately, when reasonable.
-Even if an injured worker is in hospital or confined to home, the partners can begin to take responsibility for their roles in the injured worker’s recovery and return-to-work process.
+Even if a worker is in hospital or confined to home, the partners can begin to take responsibility for their roles in the worker’s recovery and return-to-work process.

 Stay in touch with your worker, their health care provider, union representative and the WCB to set up and follow a return-to-work plan to get the worker back on the job as soon as it’s medically safe to do so.